fullboar/mediator-agent/README.md

 The Animo Mediator is licensed under the Apache License Version 2.0 (Apache-2.0).

+## Attribution

+This project is based on the work of the [Animo Mediator](https://github.com/animo/animo-mediator) and subsequent contributions to the [credebl Mediator Agent](https://github.com/credebl/mediator-agent).

 ## Troubleshooting

 If you are running in produciton and see this in the Agent logs: